abhishek-sinha-tifr/COCO/README.md

 # COCO
-Implementation of the constrained OCO algorithm
+Implementation of the constrained OCO algorithm.
+The paper is available here https://arxiv.org/pdf/2310.18955